 Vail Ski Resort – 97 miles / 1 h 39 min

 Vail, Colorado, for good reason, is known worldwide for both its terrain and gorgeous mountain villages.
-With over 5,300 skiable acres and the best grooming around, as well as hotels, restaurants, and shops that stretch for close to seven miles along a charming creek, Vail is one of the biggest resorts on our list.
+With over 5,300 skiable acres and the best grooming around, as well as hotels, restaurants, and shops that stretch for close to seven miles along a charming creek, Vail is the biggest resort on our list.
 Ski runs of all difficulties are spread throughout the mountain, meaning that all skiers and snowboarders can enjoy this massive playground.

 And the fun isn’t limited to just the winter, as a mountain coaster, white water rafting, hiking, and mountain biking are available during the summer months.
 Vail Ski Resort is one of the more expensive destinations on our list, but for good reason.
 Between the resort and the enchanting Bavarian-inspired town itself, Vail showcases an unforgettable Colorado experience during any season all within around an hour and a half of Denver.